Data-Bear-HB/Bicycle_Related_Deaths/README.md

 _____________________________________________________________________________

+##Summary:
-##Summary: Bicycle deaths are on the rise in the United States but Oregon and Washinton remain statistically safer places to ride, especially Washinton.
+Bicycle deaths are on the rise in the United States but Oregon and Washinton remain statistically safer places to ride, especially Washinton.

+##Actionable insights:
-Actionable insights: As this data began to be published, more states have moved to increase bicycle infrastructure, mirroring states with low cyclist injury or death incidents.
+As this data began to be published, more states have moved to increase bicycle infrastructure, learning from states with low cyclist injury or death incidents.
 Hopefully, this rise in infrastructure will keep cyclists safer throughout the country.